 Step outside and take in the panoramic view from the top of Wat Traimit over the streets of Chinatown.

-Tip: We think Wat Traimit is best visited in the cool of the morning.
+Tip: We think the best time to visit Wat Traimit is in the cool of the morning.
 Afternoons see large numbers of visitors who stop here before heading to Chinatown to eat.

 What to do near Wat Traimit